Jbruinsma/PythonDataStructures/README.md

   Array-based and linked list-based stack implementations with push, pop, and peek.

 - **Queues**
   FIFO queue using lists and linked lists.
-Includes circular queue variant.

 - **Hash Tables**
   Custom hash table with basic collision handling via chaining.